 - a.
 Must be able to swim at least 300 yds/275 m in less than 14 minutes without stopping.
 This test should be conducted in a swimsuit and, where necessary, appropriate thermal protection. - b.
 Must be able to swim a distance of at least 50 ft/15 m on a breath hold while submerged. - c.
-Demonstrate proficiency in safe diving practices, including pre-dive preparation, inwater activity, and post-dive assessment. - d.
-Demonstrate awareness of team member location and a concern for safety, responding quickly to visual indications and dive partner needs. - e.
-Efficiently and comfortably demonstrate how to donate gas to an out-of-gas diver in multiple gas-sharing scenarios. - f.
-Demonstrate a safe and responsible demeanor throughout all training. - g.
-Demonstrate proficiency in surface marker buoy deployment. - h.
-Demonstrate good buoyancy and trim, i.e., approximate reference is a maximum of 30 degrees off horizontal while remaining within 5 ft/1.5 m of a target depth. - i.
-Demonstrate three propulsion techniques, including comprehension of the components necessary for a successful backward kick. - j.
-Demonstrate proficiency during gas-sharing scenarios, including a direct ascent while managing minimum decompression obligations and the use of a surface marker buoy and spool. - k.
-Demonstrate proficiency in the use of the primary, light including passive and active communication.
+Demonstrate a safe and responsible demeanor throughout all training. - d.
+Demonstrate basic equipment proficiency and an understanding of the GUE equipment configuration. - e.
+Demonstrate proficiency in safe diving techniques, including pre-dive preparation, inwater activity, and post-dive assessment. - f.
+Demonstrate awareness of team member location and a concern for safety, responding quickly to visual indications and dive partner needs. - g.
+Demonstrate proficiency in underwater communication. - h.
+Demonstrate proficiency in proper ascents and descents, including the implementation of variable ascent rates.

-- I. Demonstrate effective proficiency with proper ascents and descents, including the implementation of variable ascent rates. - m.
-Demonstrate effective navigation using a compass and while managing a spool or reel as a guideline underwater. - n.
-Demonstrate effective navigation using natural references. - o.
-Demonstrate proficiency in fundamental diver rescue techniques, including assessing a rescue scene, supporting and recovering distressed, tired, and unconscious divers at the surface, recovering an unconscious diver to the surface, and a range of simulated diving incidents. - p.
-Demonstrate basic equipment proficiency and an understanding of the GUE equipment configuration.
+- i.
+Demonstrate good buoyancy and trim, i.e., approximate reference is a maximum of 30 degrees off horizontal while remaining within a range of 5 ft/1.5 m from target depth. - j.
+Comfortably demonstrate at least three propulsion techniques that would be appropriate in a delicate and/or silty environment, including comprehension of the components necessary for a successful backward kick. - k.
+Efficiently and comfortably demonstrate how to donate gas to an out-of-gas diver in multiple gas-sharing scenarios. - I. Demonstrate proficiency in the ability to deploy a surface marker buoy (SMB) while using a spool. - m.
+Demonstrate proficiency in managing gas-sharing scenarios, including a direct ascent while managing minimum decompression obligations. - n.
+Demonstrate effective navigation using a compass and while managing a spool or reel as a guideline underwater. - o.
+Demonstrate effective navigation using natural references. - p.
+Demonstrate proficiency in fundamental diver rescue techniques, including assessing a rescue scene, supporting and recovering distressed, tired, and unconscious divers at the surface, recovering an unconscious diver to the surface, and a range of simulated diving incidents. - q.
+Demonstrate proficiency in the use of the primary light, including passive and active communication. - r.
+Demonstrate proficiency with a primary light by handling it during all skills.

-2.1.4.9 Equipment Requirements
+3.1.4.9 Equipment Requirements